 The threat of general crime in Suriname is high.
 It is unsafe to walk around the main city of Paramaribo after dusk; much of the city is lawless at night.
 Even in daylight hours, muggings and robberies are common as well as car-jacking or theft from vehicles.
 It is advised to keep car doors locked when travelling, keep valuables out of sight and to only stop in safe areas.
 There is also a slight risk of kidnapping in Suriname and tourists are advised to remain on high alert at all times.

 Demonstrations do occur: there have been many incidents which have been directed towards illegal immigrants, particularly targeting illegal Brazilian miners.
 The police do intervene, however the illegal operations resume once the area is clear of government officials.
 There are many areas of Suriname where general lawlessness is the norm.
-Remain cautious and avoid large public gatherings as much as possible.
+The best travel advice for Suriname is to remain cautious and avoid large public gatherings as much as possible.

 Citizens can be armed with hand guns, although the gun laws are stringent, criminals do have access to them and will use them.
 You should be cautious when travelling, especially around hotel areas as this is where foreign travellers can be targeted.
 Remain aware of your surroundings and do not travel alone if at all possible.

-While "stable" at the moment, President Bouterse first took power in a 1980 military coup and it is thought that could happen again, possibly backed by the US as the DEA and CIA have evidence of President Bouterse's personal involvement in drug trafficking across the region.
+While a "stable" country at the moment, Suriname's President Bouterse first took power in a 1980 military coup and it is thought that could happen again, possibly backed by the US as the DEA and CIA have evidence of President Bouterse's personal involvement in drug trafficking across the region.

-The country's geographical location means that it is frequently subject to heaving rain between May and August and from November to February.
-Such weather can cause flooding, landslides and mudslides which can lead to disruption on the roads.
-Paramaribo has many canals and is likely to suffer; in 2006 a state emergency was called due to the disruption and the crisis stretching the country’s resources.
+Suriname's geographical location means that it is frequently subject to heavy rain between May and August and from November to February.
+Such weather can cause flooding, landslides and mudslides, which can lead to disruption on the roads.
+Paramaribo has many canals and is likely to suffer; in 2006, a state of emergency was called due to the disruption and the crisis stretching the country’s resources.

 The road conditions are poor and the driving standards are somewhat hazardous.
 Moped and pedestrians have right of way, caution should be advised when travelling as there are many upon the roads.
 Whilst travelling always have your windows rolled up and the doors locked for your own safety.
 Be prepared to take evasive action at any time (leave space to manoeuvre if you need to make a quick getaway), and look for abnormal behaviour.
 If in the instance you believe you are being followed, drive to the nearest police station for safety - do not stop and get out.